Archive for category Subject: Manga

 Massive Manga || Yishan Li

-Posted by henry in Author: Yishan Li, Medium: Drawing, Publisher: Search Press, Subject: Figure, Subject: Manga on August 17, 2011
+Posted by Henry in Author: Yishan Li, Medium: Drawing, Publisher: Search Press, Subject: Figure, Subject: Manga on Aug 17, 2011

 I’ve had this a while, and I’m trying to work out whether or not it’s a larger-format, one- volume version of the Mini Manga series that’s previously appeared.
 If it is, and you have any of them, then there’s going to be some duplication going on.
 You’ll also be annoyed that you can now get what you’ve previously been peering at in a more manageable format.